 - Private sector positions with environmental consulting firms, industries requiring environmental compliance, and environmentally minded companies looking to increase their sustainability and ESG (environmental, social, and governance) ratings; and

 - Positions with government agencies such as the U.S. Environmental Protection Agency (EPA) and state environmental agencies.

-Jobs with these entities can involve doing science, policy analysis, education, advocacy, etc., depending on the individual’s interests and expertise.
+Jobs with these entities can involve doing science, policy analysis, education, communications, advocacy, etc., depending on the individual’s interests and expertise.